winie-asmah/winie-asmah/README.md

 - 👋 Hi, I’m @winie-asmah
-- 👀 I’m interested in ...
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning html,css,javascript,python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything web (front end)
-- 📫 How to reach me ...
+- i am a beginner and willing to learn

 <!---
 winie-asmah/winie-asmah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.